Protect Your Homeworkers

 From an organisational perspective, a SoloProtect personal safety solution provides vital reassurance to the employer that their home-based staff will be in safe hands should the worst occur and is a clear demonstration of health and safety compliance.
 It can also help managers to understand a user's working status and their remote location (if enabled with your solution).

 Protect your homeworkers with our personal safety app

-Our new personal safety mobile app is a popular safety solution for organisations with homeworkers.
+Our new personal safety application for mobile users is a popular safety solution for organisations with homeworkers.
 The app has all the functionality of our lone worker devices and can be installed on Android and Apple phones.
 It’s ideal for organisations looking for some additional health and safety protection for their remote or home workers, without having to issue a physical device to users.
 For this reason, the mobile app is extremely quick and easy to implement.

 Ensure the health and safety of your homeworkers with a lone working device